Saeed Nafisi: Life

-The son of Ali Akbar Nazem-ol-Atebba, who was a famous physician, Nafisi was born in 1895 in Tehran.
-He started his early education in a school founded by his own father, and finished high school in the Eliye school, the only high school at that time.
-Next, at the age of 15, he went to Switzerland and continued his education in the university of Paris.
+The son of Ali Akbar Nazem al-Atebba, who was a famous physician, Nafisi was born in 1895 in Tehran.
+He started his early education in a school founded by his father, and finished high school in the Eliye school, the only high school at that time.
+Next, at the age of 15, he went to Switzerland and continued his education at the University of Paris.
 After his return to Iran, he started teaching French and working in the Ministry of Welfare.
-Later he also worked alongside Malek-o Shoara Bahar in a magazine.
+Later, he also worked alongside Malek-o Shoara Bahar in a magazine.

 Later, as well as teaching French in high schools, he taught in other schools, such as political and economic schools, and he also taught in the Literature faculty and Law faculty of Tehran University since its foundation.
 He also taught outside Iran, in Beirut, Cairo, etc.

 He was a member of the Academy of Iran (Farhangestan-e Iran).

 Personality

-He was greatly fond of books, and he spent almost all his money on books, even depriving himself of some his other needs.
+He was greatly fond of books, and he spent almost all his money on books, even depriving himself of some of his other needs.
 He thought that books should be published and be available to people, so that people can read and learn.
-He used collect everything that had a connection to books and literature.
+He used to collect everything that had a connection to books and literature.
 In his last years, he collected Russian books about Iran.

 It is said he had a hard temper, but that he had a kind heart, and he would calm down quickly.
-He would write honestly which would sometimes disturb others.
+He would write honestly, which would sometimes disturb others.